Venogram - leg

 Free flow of the blood through the vein is normal.

-Abnormal results may be due to a blockage caused by blood clots, tumors, or inflammation.
+Abnormal results may be due to a blockage.
+The blockage can be caused by:

 - Allergic reaction to the contrast dye

-- Kidney failure, especially in the elderly or persons with diabetes who take the medicines Glucophage or metformin
+- Kidney failure, especially in the older adults or people with diabetes who take the medicine metformin (Glucophage)

 - Worsening of a clot in the leg vein

-There is low radiation exposure; however, most experts feel that the risk of most x-rays is smaller than other risks we take every day.
+There is low radiation exposure.
+However, most experts feel that the risk of most x-rays is smaller than other daily risks.
 Pregnant women and children are more sensitive to the risks of the x-ray.

 Ultrasound is used more often than this test because it has fewer risks and side effects.
 MRI and CT scans may also be used to look at the veins in the leg.